Register To Vote

 Early voting hours will be released closer to each election.
 Look for the .pdf on the Medina County Board of Elections website.

-Medina County District Library's Reference Department has compiled a list of resources and websites at mcdl.info/election that you may use to help with any questions you may have about voting in the 2020 Presidential Election.
+Medina County District Library's Reference Department has compiled a list of resources and websites at mcdl.info/election that you may use to help with any questions you may have about voting, even for local races.